 Tired of winter yet?
 Wait, it’s February in Wisconsin–that’s probably a silly question.
 Even if you’ve had enough, the Milwaukee Art Museum’s current display of works on paper from the Collection, Winter in Color, might make you take another look at the season.

 The first time I saw the Milwaukee Art Museum I was in awe.
 The huge wings and the stark white building against the lake made the Museum seem like a weird foreign castle that I wanted to explore and get lost in.
 When I got inside, I was suddenly intimidated as I realized I couldn’t lay my grubby first grade fingers on anything!
 It was probably one of the biggest let downs in my first grade life I had ever encountered, but now, coming back as a senior in high school (and knowing about artwork conservation), I know it was for a good reason.

 To me, art is not about the finished product but instead is a process of thoughts, motives, symbols, creativity and challenge.
 A museum’s central purpose is to secure and preserve the heritage of each work as a whole, ensuring that the voice of each artist is heard to reflect their thoughts, curiosity, and growth.
 Museums connect art with visitors beyond just the visual sense.

 While other teenagers spent their summer sleeping in, playing video games, and eating junk food, I was given the wonderful opportunity to work behind-the-scenes at the Milwaukee Art Museum along with fifteen other high schoolers.
-During our internship, we learned … Continue reading

 During our internship, we learned in depth about the hard work and dedication that goes into running a museum.
 The internship was also part of the TED-Ed Clubs pilot program, and we were tasked as a group to create a video about our essential question: “What are museums for?”